Krx-xnA/Superstore-Dataset-Analysis/01_README.md

 - Window Functions (RANK)

 📈 Key Insights
-- West region generates highest sales
+- The West region generates the highest sales
-- Technology category is most profitable
+- The technology category is the most profitable
 - Some products generate losses